By Frank Pulley

-When you talk about competition and competitors in any business, it can tend to strike fear into the hearts of many investors who are in direct competition with them.
+When you talk about competition and competitors in any business and the real estate business is no different.
+It can tend to strike fear into the hearts of many investors who are in direct competition with them.
 The fact is, for most of us, our competition is here to stay, so we need to be able to know how to deal with it.
 In addition, there are a lot of facts about healthy competition, so let’s talk about those things first:

 • Healthy Competition is Good for Business.
 It makes us strive to make our businesses better.
 It helps to keep pricing in line and more affordable to our customers.
 Finally, it forces us to make our products and businesses better, safer and more efficient.

 • Competition is Here to Stay, so Learn to Contend with It.
 Contending with competition doesn’t necessarily mean competing toe to toe.
 If your competitor has deeper pockets a bigger staff, a bigger marketing budget, more experience, more business connections etc., then you have to find ways to deal with this.
 (More on this later in this article.)

 • If Your Competitor was the Perfect Fit for everyone, they would likely have Everyone’s Business.
 It is impossible for any business to be able to accommodate everyone.
 Many businesses have gone out of business attempting to do so.
 The companies that come closest to almost having everyone’s business that come to mind are Microsoft and Apple, both of which have a huge share of the computer software business; but they still don’t have all of it!

 • Your Business is Unique.
 You have to determine what is unique about your business, who your customer truly is, and how to best serve that end.
 For most customers, price is important, but it isn’t everything.
 People like to do business with companies and people that they believe will be honest, fair, service oriented and have good follow up.
 Great service and follow up can be a big Achilles heel for larger businesses.